johnttaylor/foxtail/src/Fxt/Card/HW/Mock/README.txt

-/** @namespace Cpl::Node
+/** @namespace Fxt::Card::HW::Mock

-The 'Node' namespace is the root namespace for a Node (aka a Controller) framework
+The 'Mock' namespace contains a mocked/emulated IO Cards that support N and M inputs and output respectively

 */